PayPal shares up 7% after better-than-expected earnings

 PayPal says they added 6 million new accounts in the quarter, bringing the total to 203 million active users.

+The company owns Braintree, which processes the mobile payments for Uber, Airbnb, Facebook Messenger and other big clients.
+This means that PayPal takes a cut of these transactions.

-PayPal owns Venmo, the popular peer-to-peer payments platform.
-They have been increasingly been monetizing this product through business partnerships and the division brought in $6.8 billion in total payments volume, up more than double from the same period last year.
+PayPal also owns Venmo, the popular peer-to-peer payments platform.
+They have increasingly been monetizing this product through business partnerships and the division brought in $6.8 billion in total payments volume, up more than double from the same period last year.

+Total payments volume for the company was $99 billion, in line with analyst expectations.
+This is up 23 percent from last year or 25 percent, adjusting for changes in currency.

 PayPal separated from eBay in July 2015, and is the larger of the two companies with a market cap of almost $54 billion.
-Shares are up almost 13% this year and closed Wednesday at $44.41.Featured Image: PayPal
+Shares are up almost 13 percent this year, and closed Wednesday at $44.41.Featured Image: PayPal

 0